FarronF/limerick-council-meetings/meetings/2021/09/27-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 5th July 2021.md

 Circulated, Chief Executive’s Report for the month of May 2021.

-The Report was noted by the Council---
+The Report was noted by the Council
+---
 8

 (b)